Virtual College and Arabian Child deliver innovative safeguarding training in Middle East

 Virtual College is to work in partnership with Arabian Child to deliver innovative online child safeguarding training in the Middle East.

-The partnership will help support a new initiative in the United Arab Emirates making child protection training mandatory for individuals who work with children.
-UAE’s new child protection law applies to all children up to the age of 18 and will mean teachers will be on the front line in the crackdown on child abuse.
+This exciting partnership will help support a new initiative in the United Arab Emirates, making child protection training mandatory for individuals who work with children.
+UAE’s new child protection law, Federal Law No. 3 of 2016 on Child Rights, applies to all children up to the age of 18 and will mean teachers will be on the front line in the crackdown on child abuse in all its forms.

-Arabian Child is recognised as the pioneer in the early childhood education sector in the UAE.
+Arabian Child is recognised as the pioneer in the early childhood education sector in the UAE, and aims to be a leader in the field across all of the GCC states.
 Since its inception, Arabian Child has been working to improve the quality of early childhood education by training and supporting early childhood professionals, policy makers and other professionals.

 Virtual College is an expert in online training and won the prestigious ‘learning technologies supplier of the year’ 2016/17.
 The UK's number one provider of online safeguarding solutions, it first started developing online safeguarding learning resources in 2006 to provide a cost effective route to accelerate education and training around awareness of child abuse.

-It has gone on to deliver safeguarding and child protection training to more than one million people and works closely with over 60 Local Safeguarding Children Boards in the UK, the statutory agencies responsible for child protection at the local level and provides e-learning courses to individuals, charities, schools, hospitals, private businesses, the police and local government.
+It has gone on to deliver safeguarding and child protection training to more than one million people and works closely with over 60 Local Safeguarding Children Boards in the UK as well as the statutory agencies responsible for child protection at the local level.
+Virtual College provides e-learning courses to individuals, charities, schools, hospitals, private businesses, the police and local government, all of which are key to safeguarding issues which are currently prominent within our society.

 “This innovative solution will help us deliver effective, economical training rapidly to a large group of learners.”